Solidedge/NCS-Build-script/README.md

 ## How to utilize
 Put the build.ps1 file in the same folder as the "/src/" folder and run it, configure the script to your own desire and run it.

+# Disclaimer
-Disclaimer: It's been a while since I set this up to work, do so at your own risk!
+It's been a while since I set this up to work, do so at your own risk!
 You might need to alter the execution policy, which is done by entering "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" in your powershell terminal.

 ## Dependencies
 - NCS toolchain